3MFConsortium/spec_displacement/3MF Displacement Extension.md

 Displacement maps allow the producer to specify the macrostructure and mesostructure of a model separately.
 The macrostructure corresponds to the general shape of the object, and it is represented as a triangle mesh.
 We will call this the *base mesh*.
 The mesostructure contains higher frequency detail, like bumps on the surface of the model, and it is specified using a *displacement texture*.
 Figure 2-1 shows an example of a simple side of a mesh (a quad), the texture used as a displacement map, and the resulting displaced mesh.

-##### Figure 2-1: Triangle of the base mesh in parametric form and its coverage of the parameter space.
-The displacement texture map occupies the square defined between coordinates (0, 0) and (1, 1).
-Black corresponds to a value of 0, while white does to a value of 1.
+##### Figure 2-1: Displacing a simple quad with a noise texture produces a detailed mesh.

 ![Simple displacement](images/2.1_simple_displacement.png)